-These demographic changes raise important questions for immigrants, their children, and the places and labor markets where they live and work.
-Communities must consider how to leverage immigrant talent, educate the children of immigrants, meet diverse language needs, and connect immigrants to service providers.
+The changes in settlement trends raise important questions for immigrants, their children, and the places and labor markets where they live and work.
+Communities must consider how best to leverage immigrant workers’ skills, meet diverse language needs, and connect immigrants to service providers.

-The Urban Institute’s research on immigrants and immigration spans four interconnected domains: the demographics of immigration, the well-being of immigrant families, the immigrant workforce, and federal, state, and local immigration and integration policy; refugees and international migration; immigrant children, families, and communities; and the immigrant workforce.
+The Urban Institute’s research on immigrants and immigration spans four interconnected domains: federal, state, and local immigration enforcement and integration policy; refugees and international migration; immigrant children, families, and communities; and the immigrant workforce.

 We explore these domains by

-- analyzing the impact of local, state, and federal policy on the well-being of communities, immigrant families, and workers.
+analyzing the impact of local, state, and federal policy and practice on the well-being and integration of communities, immigrant families, and workers.

 Grounded in a deep understanding of policy, practice, and programming, we provide evidence to inform decisionmaking.
 We use rigorous data collection and analysis to provide reliable information for policymakers, advocates, and practitioners.